 On the left is a picture taken in 2006 while I was in Italy working with Carlotta Mazzoldi and Mariella Rasotto.
 The photo on the right is from a trip to the Galapagos, from left to right me, Helen Hess, Abby Rowe, Toby Stephenson, and Andrea Perry.
 Abby, Toby, and Andrea are COA alums.

 Marine Biology in the fall.
-This class was an introductory course with 20 students.
+This class is an introductory course with about 20 students.
 This class is designed as a class for incoming students.
 It involves a lot of field time, but also some detailed lab and lecture time.
-I’m also overseeing a course called Topics in Biomedical Research, which has a series of seminars given by researchers from Mount Desert Island Biological Laboratory and the Jackson Laboratory

 I description for all of the classes I teach can be found here.

 You can learn more about my classes by clicking on the classes link above, or by visiting the COA website (www.coa.edu) and going to academics and classes.
 This location has descriptions for all classes currently taught at the college.